bertolinimarco/aumyr-rpg-setting/docs/en/society/README.md

 ### Master Builder

 Experienced architects, they are able to design and build buildings, castles or entire city districts.
-Their work is often at the service of the Brotherhood for the construction and maintenance of governmental or religious buildings.
+Their work is often at the service of the Council for the construction and maintenance of governmental or religious buildings.
 Some of them become adventurers, tired of a life among parchments, wood and stone.

 Although most people think of the Master Builders as a dwarf organization, all races are represented in a balanced way within the summits of power.
 This also brings several advantages when it comes to sharing architectural or construction knowledge.
 Those who wish to become adventurers are often great creatives, or scholars in search of new ideas or materials for their creations.